+Smells are everything.
 A fresh scent can make your home feel warm and inviting.
-Even if there is some clutter around, Bowen suggests lighting a candle or plugging in a diffuser to freshen up your space.
-“A pleasant aroma in the home can definitely create the effect of a clean space, and you can attain this by lighting a candle, using a scent spray, or freshly baking a meal or dessert.”
+Even if there is some clutter around, try lighting a candle or plugging in a diffuser to freshen up your space.
+A scent spray can do wonders to a room as well.
+They may not be long lasting, but they will take the edge off.

 Clean and Put Away Dirty Dishes

 Dirty dishes -- whether in the sink or around the house - create a physically unappealing atmosphere and a nasty health risk.
 One of the biggest must-dos to making your house or apartment clean in less than 30 minutes is making sure there are no dirty dishes hanging around.
 If the dishes are clean and put away, it will automatically make your home feel cleaner.

 How to Clean Different Areas in Your House or Apartment

 Take full advantage of that urge to clean before you burn out.
 Start by tackling the most difficult room, then work your way down the priority list.